-Did you know...as of 2012, Hungary ranks 8th in the world in medals at the Summer Olympic Games despite its being torn apart after WWI and losing half her total population and 2/3 of her territory.
-This does not include an additional 6 medals won in the Winter Olympics nor the Hungarians that won medals as nationals of other countries after borders were artificially redrawn or after emigration.
+Did you know...as of 2016, Hungary ranks 8th in the world in medals at the Summer Olympic Games despite its being torn apart after WWI and losing half her population and 2/3 of her territory.
+This does not include an additional 6 medals won in the Winter Olympics nor the Hungarians that won medals as nationals of other countries after borders were redrawn or after large-scale emigration.

 1936 Berlin Highlights

 The 1936 Berlin Olympics... are best remembered for Adolf Hitler's failed attempt to use them to prove his theories of Aryan racial superiority.
 As it turned out, the most popular hero of the Games, even among the German people, was the legendary African-American sprinter and long jumper Jesse Owens...
 Adding to the insult, an "imperfect" Hungarian amputee also won Gold!
 To top it off, Ilona Elek, who became the first woman to win two Olympic gold medals in the individual foil competition was half Jewish!